-For us the sort of accommodation we book depends upon the sort of travel we are planning.
+For us, the sort of accommodation we book depends on the kind of travel we are planning.
 If we are only sleeping at the accommodation and are spending our days exploring what a city has to offer – then we book the cheapest (yet comfortable) accommodation, we can find.
-For these sorts of trips, I am not worried about whether there is a pool, or a lovely view – I just want to know that we have beds to sleep in, in a clean basic room.
+For these sorts of trips, I am not worried about whether there is a pool or a lovely view – I just want to know that we have beds to sleep in, in a clean basic room.

-However, if we are having a relaxing holiday where we are staying in one or two places for the entire time then we will book something a little bit fancier and will ensure that there are nice facilities at the accommodation like perhaps a pool, nice view from the accommodation and enough space in the room to be comfortable for relaxing in.
+However, if we have a relaxing holiday where we are staying in one or two places for the entire time then we will book something a little bit fancier and will ensure that there are nice facilities at the accommodation like perhaps a pool, nice view from the room and enough space in the room to be comfortable for relaxing in.

 This is one area you can save hundreds of dollars straight up!
 I don’t understand why people book fancy accommodation but they are never there.
 Just book accommodation to meet your needs for your particular trip.

-Regardless of what sort of holiday we are having I always take into consideration the location of the accommodation.
-For example, I want to know the following:
+Regardless of what sort of holiday we are having, I always take into consideration the location of the accommodation.
+For example, once I have the itinerary set, I want to know the following: